 $1,500 for the category of original works, and $500 for the category of arrangements, with specific amount awarded at the discretion of the adjudicators.
 Works chosen are performed in special GCB Gala Concerts known as the GCB Terra Nova Concerts.
 This designation carries the connotation of new lands for exploration of musical style, form, and creative talent.

-Our 2024 winners have been selected, and the composers have been notified.
-We look forward to premiering the winning compositions in a concert in the Fall of 2024.
+Our 2024 winners were all in attendance at our concert on November 3.
+Full details and a picture will be posted below as soon as possible.
 The 2024 guidelines will remain available via the link on the right until the 2025 guidelines are released in January of 2025.

 SPECIAL NOTE, MARCH 2023: Congratulations to Bekah Simms for her 2023 Juno Award win for Classical Composition of the Year!
 You can see Bekah's Terra Nova wins below, in 2011 and 2013.
 Congrats from everyone in the GCB!